From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 A New Wave of Health Care?
 Or Just a Bubble?

 This tale brings us to a broader discussion: are we witnessing the dawn of crowdfunded healthcare, or is this merely a temporary Band-Aid?
-As you sip your third cup of overpriced coffee in a San Francisco café, bear in mind behind each story like Remi’s, there’s a systemic issue lurking in the shadows.
+As you sip your third cup of overpriced coffee in a San Francisco café, remember that behind each story like Remi’s, there’s a systemic issue lurking in the shadows.

 What’s Next for Remi and the Batemans?